RecklessGame/Skeletal-Animation-Library/README.md

 See sfml_examples.cpp

 ###Dependencies
-sfml_examples.cpp uses SFML, and the header-files are dependent on Assimp (http://assimp.sourceforge.net/) and OpenGL.
+sfml_examples.cpp uses SFML (http://www.sfml-dev.org/), and the header-files are dependent on Assimp (http://assimp.sourceforge.net/) and OpenGL.

 Additionally, the library is using C++14 features.

 ### Compile and run
-Use cmake and make to compile the examples.
+Use cmake and make to compile.

-Then, to run them: ./sfml_examples
+Then, to run the examples: ./sfml_examples